 Illinois Human Resources will notify you when the background check process is complete.
-Additionally, Illinois Human Resources will be in contact with you if a conviction history report is provided by GIS.
+Additionally, Illinois Human Resources will be in contact with you if a report showing a conviction history is provided by GIS.

 15. Will I get a chance to see what information GIS provides to the University?